jacobparis/gitpod-io-website/gitpod/docs/config-ports.md

 # Configure Ports

-When your project starts a service that listens on a given port, Gitpod automatically serves traffic to this port to your application on an authenticated URL.
+When your project starts a service that listens on a given port, Gitpod automatically serves traffic to this port of your application on an authenticated URL.

-If you want to configure ports, such as their visibility, what Gitpod does when it detects a new port being available, etc, you do that in the `ports` section of the [`.gitpod.yml`](/docs/references/gitpod-yml) configuration file.
+If you want to configure ports, such as: their visibility, what Gitpod does when it detects a new port being available, etc, you do that in the `ports` section of the [`.gitpod.yml`](/docs/references/gitpod-yml) configuration file.

 For example, the following configuration automatically opens a preview browser tab for the application running on port 8080.